Stephen-ODriscoll/PlutoUtils/docs/lru_cache.md

 Clears the entire cache.

 #### insert()
 Takes a key and a value and inserts it into the cache.
 If the key already exists, no action is taken.
-Returns whether the key was inserted.
+Returns a **bool** representing whether the key was inserted.
 - If the capacity is 0, no insert is done, but **true** is returned.

 #### insert_or_assign()
 Takes a key and a value and inserts it into the cache.
 If the key already exists, it is updated with the new value and moved to the front of the least recently used list.
-Returns whether the key was inserted.
+Returns a **bool** representing whether the key was inserted.
 - If the capacity is 0, no insert is done, but **true** is returned.

 #### get()